 Out to the back door, and a vegetable peeler and a small sharp knife from the worktop in the kitchen were slipped into her back pocket.
 Wrenching open the door she stepped out into the garden that was wreathed in smoke yet brilliant with red light from the fires all around.

-She stepped outside, glancing back to look back at the house, and then she saw it, the large plastic box containing all the seeds she’d bought and saved.
+She glanced back at the house, and then she saw it, the large plastic box containing all the seeds she’d bought and saved.
 On a reckless impulse she scooped up the tiny busy-lizzie seedling from the kitchen window ledge.
-She poked it inside the plastic box and ran, leaving the door open, ran to her family, and they hurtled along the narrow street between the wrecked row of houses.
-Anna was dimly aware of parts of the street, and other streets beyond, bursting into dirt and flames, the house across the road now gone, no sign of the person she had waved to.
-Then their house received a direct hit and was reduced to screaming, glaring rubble, curtains in flames flapping to the ground.
+She poked it inside the plastic box and ran, leaving the door open, ran to her family.
+They turned to hurtle along the narrow street between the wrecked rows of houses.
+Anna was dimly aware of buildings suddenly bursting into dirt and flames.
+The house across the road was now gone, no sign of the person she had waved to.
+Then her own house received a direct hit and was reduced to screaming, glaring rubble, curtains in flames flapping to the ground.

 High on the plain above the town, in his look-out, Bob Eden snapped his telescope closed, and with a grim look, he turned to head back to the farmhouse.
 It took him some while to get there, long enough to rethink and double rethink what they were about to do.
 But really, he thought with sorrow, there was no choice.

-When he reached the farmhouse, and went inside, he found his wife carefully labelling a batch of newly-filled jars.
-She had written the variety and date on the small, white rectangles in her small, neat handwriting.
+When he reached the farmhouse, and went inside, he found his wife Janey carefully labelling a batch of newly filled jars.
+She had written the variety and date on the white rectangles in her neat handwriting.
 When each jar had been labelled, she set it on the shelf next to all the others.
-The work of hours: she had laboured in the garden, at the sink, at the stove, at the table and now, here in the chill atmosphere of the scullery, she put the finishing touches to the long preserving process, standing back to observe with pleasure the ranks arranged with military precision.
+The work of hours: she had laboured in the garden, at the sink, at the stove, at the table and now, here in the chill atmosphere of the scullery, she put the finishing touches to the long preserving process, standing back to observe with pleasure the ranks she’d arranged with military precision.
 And now she would have to leave it all behind.

 Bob felt sad for his wife.
-After forty-three years of marriage he knew that her preserves were important to her, and remembering many long, isolated winters, he thought of the sharp and sweet tastes, the colours, the textures of the preserves and recognised they had often enhanced what was a rather dull diet, and a lonely life.
+After forty-three years of marriage, he knew that her preserves were important to her.
+Thinking back over many long, isolated winters, he remembered the sharp and sweet tastes, the colours, the textures of the preserves and recognised they had often enhanced what was a rather dull diet and a lonely life.
 He dropped a kiss on her hair.

 She looked at him.
 Looked at the jars.
 No time for that now.
 She took off her apron, folded it neatly and laid it on the table.
 She wiped her eyes, smoothed her hair.
 She took a last look around her home, and sighed, sadly.